david-bogdan-r/ARTEM/README.md

         Number of CPUs to use.
 ARTEM multiprocessing is available only for UNIX-like systems.

+    silent=BOOL [DEFAULT: silent=False]
+        If specified, ARTEM will not raise any errors.

     ***********************************************************************
     ARTEM uses a ChimeraX-like format to specify the residues of interest using the "res" parameters: